 Greg Kucera’s (semi)retirement in France

 Basically, we are straight south from Paris.
-About 7-8 hours driving.
-Or 4 hours by TGV train through Bordeaux to Toulouse..which is then about an hour from Albi by car or train.
+About 6-7 hours driving.
+Or 4 hours by TGV train through Bordeaux to Toulouse… which is then about an hour from Albi by car or train.

-This page will tell you something about both properties.
+This page will tell you something about both of our French properties.

 Castle

-As castles go, it's a smallish, medieval stone fortress, built in 1501 for one of the Knights of Rhodes.
+As castles go, it's a smallish, medieval stone fortress, built in 1501 for Jean de Valette-Parisot, one of the more important Knights of Rhodes.
+The capital city of Malta is named Valletta after him for defending the harbor against a Turkish invasion in 1565.
 It's called Le Château de l'Astorguié.
 The address is 39 Rue de la Mairie, Parisot 82160 France.
 The satellite view will show you the surrounding area most easily.
 It's a fascinating historic site in a rural setting.
-The town of almost 900 people has 2 bakers, 2 restaurants, a butcher, bar, pharmacy, post office, primary school, medical office, chocolatier, beauty parlor...and a big church right across the street from us.
+The town of almost 600 people has 2 bakers, 2 restaurants, a bar, pharmacy, post office, primary school, medical office, beauty parlor...and a lovely church right across the street from us.
 We are perched on a steep hillside, along an ancient road encircling the village.

 The process

-Starting right after Trump's election, fearing the worst, we began to look online at real estate sites in France.
-We were amazed what great value American dollars can buy in places like France, Spain or Italy.
+Starting right after the 2016 election, fearing the worst, we began to look online at real estate sites in Europe.
+We were amazed by the great historic homes we could buy with American real estate profits in places like France, Spain or Italy.
 We viewed 160 properties online, made a comprehensive spreadsheet listing each property's qualities, focusing it as we researched.
-In May of 2019, we viewed ten homes and three châteaux on our shortlist.
+In May of 2019, we came to France to review ten homes and two châteaux on our shortlist.
 Mostly we were looking in the Tarn et Garonne, Loire, and Dordogne areas.

-The place we bought is shown in this YouTube video: https://www.youtube.com/watch?v=f4iuoAJSbds.
+The place we bought is shown in this YouTube video.
 The music is a little ponderous but the photography is good.
-The video shows the castle's medieval architecture, outbuildings, stone terrace, hay fields, and the town quite nicely
+The video shows the castle's medieval architecture, outbuildings, stone terrace, hay fields, and the town quite nicely.

 Le Château de l'Astorguié

-There are two vaulted "cave" rooms on the lowest floor that open out to the expansive, south facing, stone terrace which is also reachable from a grand stone staircase outside the kitchen.
-Off the terrace is a swimming pool, a greenhouse, and extensive gardens, including a kitchen garden that will bring us much pleasure.
+There are two vaulted "cave" rooms on the lowest floor that open out to the expansive, south facing, stone terrace which is also reachable from a grandly curved, stone staircase outside the kitchen.
+On the terrace is a large stone table under a wisteria and jasmine arbor, with an adjacent summer dining room indoors.
+Nearby the terrace are a swimming pool and extensive gardens, including a kitchen garden that brings us a wealth of summer produce.

 A stone castle with two rounded towers and a central building, featuring wooden window shutters and ivy vines climbing the walls.